Search results (292)

 Chief Executive

 .
 She was made a CBE in the 2024 New Year's Honours.
-Penny is chair of the Dartmoor National Park Steering Group, a place where she spends much of her free time.
+Penny previously served as Chair of the Dartmoor National Park Steering Group, a place where she spent much of her free time.
 She is married to a teacher; they have two musical grown-up children.
 Penny is a keen naturalist and musician, and an active member of Exeter Cathedral, as their first Canon Scientist as well as a member of their voluntary choir.

 exceptional-warmth-december-2015---met-office.pdf